 The next step was to create an asset-based wealth index by using MCA on a set of 14 assets that the survey respondents were asked whether or not their household has.
 It is standard practice that the components that explain the greater part of the variation should be considered (OECD, 2008; Chamboko et al., 2017).
 In this case, the first component of the MCA explains 89.46% of the variance in the selected variables and is used to compute the asset index.
 The weights generated from the MCA are presented in Table 2.
+Consistently and

-Consistently and as theoretically expected, Table 2 shows that access to all the stated assets was associated with higher factor scores, indicating a higher asset holding.
+Msulwa et al: The impact of formal financial services uptake on asset holdings in Kenya as theoretically expected, Table 2 shows that access to all the stated assets was associated with higher factor scores, indicating a higher asset holding.